tomatsch87/sorting/README.md

 # Sorting Algorithms

-A HeapSort implementation in Java and did some benchmarking using random strings.
+A HeapSort implementation in Java with some benchmarking using random strings.

+## Benchmark

+!(Benchmark)[Benchmark.png]